j34-chapman/Guard/readme.md

 Our project is focusing on the safety of Citizens .
 With our data set from 'Open Data Bristol' it allows us to to see total Crime or Crime by categroy in each area of Bristol over the past 4 years.
 This will allow a user to identify areas they would like to avoid or visit for example.
 Our goal is to gives users a peace of when navigating through Bristol.
 We have decided to call our project "Guard".

+### Listed below are who was in charge of each use-case throughout the project:

-- Airen NG: Use Case 1
+- Airen NG: Use-Case 1

-- Joseph Wilkinson: Use Case 2
+- Joseph Wilkinson: Use-Case 2

-- Jake Chapman: Use Case 3
+- Jake Chapman: Use-Case 3

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)